-Table 8-31 Pump Hydraulic Troubleshooting
+Table 8-30 Pump Hydraulic Troubleshooting

 Step Possible Cause If 1 Does the coil magnetize when the din plug amber light is "ON"?
 Yes, go to Step 2.
-No, remove the din plug, then remove the coil by unscrewing the nut on the end of the coil.
-With the coil removed reattach the din plug and place a metal screw driver in the center of the coil to see if the coil is magnetic.
+No, remove the din plug, and then remove the coil by unscrewing the nut on the end of the coil.
+With the coil removed reattach the din plug and place a metal screwdriver in the center of the coil to see if the coil is magnetic.
 If it is not, recheck the din plug is plugged into the coil and the amber light is "ON".
 If still not magnetic replace the coil.
 2 Is the relief pressure set correctly?
 (Refer to Fig. 8-6 Hydraulic Valve Pressure Setting).
 Yes, go to Step 3.
-No, first turn "OFF" the Isuzu engine, then remove one of the two hydraulic hoses going to the pump hydraulic motor, cap off the fitting on the motor and use a 3000 PSI gauge with the proper JIC fitting, attach it to the hose.
-Start the Isuzu engine, turn "ON" the main power in the control box, pull the wand trigger and read the pressure gauge.
+No, first turn "OFF" the diesel engine, then remove one of the two hydraulic hoses going to the pump hydraulic motor, cap off the fitting on the motor and use a 3000 PSI gauge with the proper JIC fitting, attach it to the hose.
+Start the diesel engine, turn "ON" the main power in the control box, pull the wand trigger and read the pressure gauge.
 If the pressure needs to be adjusted use the pressure relief valve marked "RVP", loosen the jam nut and adjust the pressure with the allen screw at the end of the relief.
-Turn clockwise to increase pressure and counter clockwise to decrease pressure, then tighten the jam nut to lock pressure.
-Next turn "OFF" the Isuzu engine, remove the cap, pressure gauge and reattach the hose.
+Turn clockwise to increase pressure and counterclockwise to decrease pressure, then tighten the jam nut to lock pressure.
+Next turn "OFF" the diesel engine, remove the cap, pressure gauge and reattach the hose.
 3 Is the hydraulic flow correct from the hydraulic pump?
 (Refer to Fig. 8-6 Hydraulic Valve Pressure Setting).
 Yes, call Crafco, Inc. and speak to a service technician.
 You should have been able to find the problem.
 No, call a local hydraulic shop to see if they can run a hydraulic pump flow test, using the information in Fig. 8-6 Hydraulic Valve Pressure Setting.

-- 9.0 Troubleshooting (47400)
+- 9.0 Troubleshooting (47900N)

 - 9.1 Diesel Burner Troubleshooting

 - 9.1.1 Symptom: Burner will Not Ignite

 Step Possible Cause If 1 Start Troubleshooting at the control box.
-Is the Isuzu engine running?
-Yes, go to Step 2.
-No, start the Isuzu engine.
+Is the diesel engine running?
+Yes, go to Step 2.No, start the diesel engine.
 Note: You can troubleshoot the burner without the engine running, but you must connect a battery charger to the battery and the ignition must be in the "ON" position.
-2 Is the "Main Power" switch in the "ON" position?
+2 Is the "Burner ON/OFF toggle" switch in the "ON" position?
 Yes, go to Step 3.No, turn the toggle switch to the "ON" position.
-3 Is the "Burner ON/OFF toggle" switch in the "ON" position?
-Yes, go to Step 4.No, turn the toggle switch to the "ON" position.
-4 Are both the Material and Hot Oil temperature dials set to proper operating temperatures?
+3 Are both the Material and Hot Oil temperature dials set to proper operating temperatures?
+Yes, go to Step 4.
+No, set the Material according to the type of sealant you are using and the Hot Oil 100°F above the Material set point.
+4 Are both the Material and Hot Oil temperature displays reading a three digit positive number?
 Yes, go to Step 5.
-No, set the Material according to the type of sealant you are using and the Hot Oil 100°F above the Material set point.
-5 Are both the Material and Hot Oil temperature displays reading a three digit positive number?
-Yes, go to Step 6.No, go to Table 9-3 Burner Electrical Troubleshooting.
-6 Is the red "Burner" light "ON"?
-Yes, go to Step 7.
+No, go to Table 9-3 Burner Electrical Troubleshooting.
+5 Is the red "Burner" light "ON"?
+Yes, go to Step 6.
 No, go to Table 9-3 Burner Electrical Troubleshooting, Step 4.
-7 Is the diesel tank full?
-Yes, go to Step 8.No, fill your tank or make sure you have enough fuel for the day.
-8 Did you run the diesel tank low on fuel or empty?
-Yes, you need to bleed your burner, go to Table 9-12 Bleeding the Diesel Burner.
-No, go to Step 9.
+6 Is the diesel tank full?
+Yes, go to Step 7.No, fill your tank or make sure you have enough fuel for the day.